 With so many plans, like a Roth IRA, 401(k), 403(b), the Blended Retirement System (BRS) and the government Thrift Savings Plan (TSP), it’s hard to know which one is right for you.
-Check out Navy Federal Credit Union’s retirement planning Retirement Planning Calculatorcalculator to make sure you’re saving enough for retirement.
-If you still need help, talk to a trusted financial advisor* who can help ease any uncertainties and set you on the right track.
+Check out Navy Federal Credit Union’s retirement planning Retirement Planning calculator to make sure you’re saving enough for retirement.
+If you still need help, talk to a trusted financial advisor1 who can help ease any uncertainties and set you on the right track.

 No matter where you are in your financial journey, Navy Federal is here for all of your life adventures.